Takin' Over the Asylum: Episodes

 Each of the episodes is named after a popular song.

 Critical reaction and awards

 As the transmission date neared, senior BBC executives grew nervous because of the subject matter.
 Franceschild says the show had the "dubious distinction of being the first ever programme on BBC2 to be subjected to focus groups".
-Despite the first episode being scheduled against European football Soldier, Soldier on ITV, the show attracted positive reviews, including from Time Out and Daily Mirror.
+Despite the first episode being scheduled against European football on BBC One and Soldier Soldier on ITV, the show attracted positive reviews, including from Time Out and Daily Mirror.

-The show won the 1995 BAFTA award for Best Serial and Best Editing, RTS Award for Best Writer, Mental Health in the Media Award and the Scottish BAFTA for Best Serial and for Best Writer.
+The show won the 1995 BAFTA TV Award for Best Drama Serial and Best Editing, RTS Award for Best Writer, Mental Health in the Media Award and the Scottish BAFTA for Best Serial and for Best Writer.

 Glasgow Media Group scholar Greg Philo comments that the series was "a fairly radical approach to the portrayal of mental illness", noting that it was praised by mental health service users.

 DVD release and repeat showings

 Despite its critical success, Franscechild claims that the BBC remained nervous because of its subject matter.
 It never received the expected BBC One repeat, instead receiving a late-night repeat showing on BBC Two.
 The series was then ignored for many years.
 However, in the mid 2000s, the show was illegally uploaded to YouTube, a move which delighted Franceschild as it brought her work to a wider audience.

 The series BBC DVD was released on 9 June 2008 and the show was re-run on BBC Four, beginning August 2008 with two episodes shown back-to-back over three consecutive Saturday evenings.
 Due to music copyright issues, Junior Campbell who wrote the incidental music, was also commissioned to record cover versions of most of the original hits included in the series soundtrack.
 These were dubbed on the original worldwide television transmissions (excluding UK) and also on the series BBC DVD.